 The owner of this house was a merchant bringing items from Borujerd, Lorestan province, Iran.
 Therefore, he was called Mr. Borujerdi.
-There are some remarkable paintings done under the supervision of Kamal-ol-Molk, the famous artist of Qajar government in 19th century.
+There are some remarkable paintings done under the supervision of Kamal-ol-Molk, the famous artist of Qajar government in the 19th century.

 - Tabatabaee-ha House:

 This house has got its name from a merchant from Natanz who had initially started the construction of this residential building.
-The architect of this building later built Borujerdi-ha House.
+The architect of this building later built the Borujerdi-ha House.

 - Abasian House:

-Built in late 18th century, this house has been constructed in five separate courtyards that are interconnected.
+Built in the late 18th century, this house has been constructed in five separate courtyards that are interconnected.
 Later they were completely separated while 5 different families lived there.